 A guide to renting an apartment in NYC

 Finding a great (and affordable) apartment in New York is never easy, especially if you aren’t familiar with the city and how the whole rental process works.
 Furthermore, relocating to the city is probably more challenging than finishing a triathlon in the dead of winter, particularly when it comes to real estate.
 Know this: A great apartment is hard to find, and renting an apartment in NYC is probably tougher than buying a house in many other US markets.
-Yes, it’s that tough, and I am NOT exaggerating.
+Yes, it’s that tough, and I am not exaggerating.
 Vacancy rates are often one percent or less, making the real estate market tighter than those size zero jeans you sported back in 1998.
-Yes, really.

 Prices are based on supply and demand, which means this: more people want to live in New York City than there is inventory, which drives costs through the roof.
 But bear in mind, finding that perfect city apartment is possible, but you need to know the ropes before you begin the search.
 Here’s a bit of advice from someone who learned on the job (I rented an apartment and figured out how the NYC rental market works on the same day, but not by choice.)